 A monthly check-in to help you orient your training: what to focus on, one workout worth doing, a community spotlight and content that sparked curiosity.

-If you’re looking for highlights rather than a deep dive, feel free to skip to the Key Takeaways at the end of each section.
-If you want nuance, data, and the rationale behind the advice, read on.
+If you’re looking for highlights rather than a deep dive, feel free to skip straight to the Key Takeaways throughout.
+If you want the nuance, the data, and the reasoning behind it, read on.

 Subscribers, engagement, traffic and sponsorship for Born on the Trail.